dakotacolorado/dakotacolorado/README.md

 # 🙌 Welcome, I'm Dakota

 ## ℹ️ About Me
-As a **Software Engineer** with a solid foundation in **Applied Mathematics**, I have accumulated varied experiences in **Data Science** and **Data Engineering** over five years in the industry.
-My work is where my admiration for mathematics and data converges with engineering, producing innovative and quantitatively sound software solutions.
+I am a **Software Engineer**, grounded in **Applied Mathematics**, with notable experience in **Data Science** and **Data Engineering**.
+Bringing five years of industry experience, I merge my appreciation for mathematics and data with engineering to develop quantitatively robust and innovative software solutions.

 🎓 **Education**: BS in Applied Mathematics, minor in Physics & Computer Science